extended stay

 Photo density

-37 / day — lowest of any IS trip we've done
+37 per day - the lowest of any Iceland trip we have done

 Iceland visit #